GambitBSM/GambitBSM.github.io/content/en/documentation/code/Files/functors_8hpp.md

       /// Return a safe pointer to the vector of all capability,type pairs of functors arranged downstream of this one in the dependency tree. safe_ptr<std::set<sspair>> getDependees();

+      /// Getter for listing allowed models
+      const std::set<str>& getAllowedModels();

+      /// Getter for listing conditional models
+      const std::set<str>& getConditionalModels();

+      /// Getter for map of model groups and the set of models in each group const std::map<str, std::set<str>>& getModelGroups();

       /// Test whether the functor is allowed to be used with all models bool allModelsAllowed();